 - 1 cup water

-- Rinse the zucchini blossoms individually, removing any external green leaves and internal pistil and stamen, using a sharp knife.
+Rinse the zucchini blossoms individually, removing any outer green leaves and inner pistil and stamen using a sharp knife.
 Take care not to tear the blossoms.

-- In a mixing bowl, combine rice, onion, tomatoes, parsley, mint, garlic, and salt and pepper to taste.
-Add 1-2 teaspoons of olive oil to help bind and mix thoroughly.
+In a mixing bowl, combine rice, onion, tomatoes, parsley, mint, garlic, and salt and pepper to taste.
+Add 1 to 2 teaspoons of olive oil to help bind and mix thoroughly.

-Note: Meatless stuffed zucchini blossoms are served at room temperature.
-The pistil and stamen do not need to be removed, but most Greek cooks do take them out.
-Blossoms can be used from winter and summer squash.
-If picking your own fresh blossoms, pick early in the morning while blossoms are open.
-Separate from the stalk.
+Blossoms can be used from both winter and summer squash; if picking your own fresh blossoms, pick early in the morning while blossoms are open and separate from the stalk.